Aashish1809/DevIncept_Python/final.md

 <b> intersection_update() </b> updates the set calling intersection_update() method with the intersection of sets.
 Again, the intersection of two or more sets is the set of elements which are common to all sets.
 So, if A, B, C are three sets, the set intersection of A, B, C is a set of common elements that exists in set A, in set B and also in set C. When the code is executed, result will be None, A will be equal to the intersection of A, B, and C, the sets B and C remain unchanged.
 </p>
 <p align="justify">
 <b> union() </b> method returns a new set with distinct elements from all the sets.
 The union of two or more sets is the set of all distinct elements present in all the sets.
 The union() method returns a new set with elements from the set and all other sets (passed as an argument).
 If the argument is not passed to union(), it returns a shallow copy of the set.
-Set difference could also be found using the '|' operator.
+Set union could also be found using the '|' operator.
 </p>

 ```